adiiti09/instructions/tomcat/jenkins_tomcat_deployment.md

 - Use that ID in the above script against the element **credentialsId**.
 - Replace the host and port in the above URL with the host and port of your tomcat instance
 - Choose an appropriate context path.
 This is the name with which the deployment can be accessed from the URL like "**<tomcat_host>:\<port>/<context_path>**"

+# Plugin required on Jenkins side

+- We need to install Deploy to container plugin